SigmaEval/SigmaEval/README.md

 ## Hello World

-Here is a minimal, complete example of how to use SigmaEval:
+Here is a minimal, complete example of how to use SigmaEval (run `pip install sigmaeval-framework` first):

 ```python
 from sigmaeval import SigmaEval, ScenarioTest, assertions